kodinkat/disciple-tools-documentation/disciple-tools-theme/wp-admin/dt-settings/storage-setup.md

 1. Sign up for a [Backblaze B2 account](https://backblaze.com/b2)
 2. Create a new bucket in the B2 console
+3. Choose a unique bucket name
+4. set the bucket type to private
+5. Encryption can be enabled for additional security
-3. Note your bucket name and region
+6. Note your bucket name.
+Ex : `my-disciple-tools-bucket`
+7. Note your Endpoint.
+Ex : `s3.us-west-000.backblazeb2.com`
+8. Note your Region.
+Ex : `us-west-000`. (you get this from the endpoint, it's the part after `s3.` and before `.backblazeb2.com`)

 #### Step 2: Generate Application Keys

-1. In the B2 console, go to **App Keys**
+1. In the B2 console, go to **Application Keys**
 2. Click **Add a New Application Key**
 3. Configure the key:
    - **Key Name**: "Disciple.Tools Storage"